vmware/network-config-manager/doc/index.rst

   IPv6AcceptRA=yes         # Enables RA client
   DHCP=ipv6                # Enables IPv6 client

-- Note: We need to enable LinkLocalAddressing=, So that RA client and DHCPv6 client can talk to respective servers.
-RA IPv6AcceptRA= is requred to get the default route and It also indicates The 'M' and the 'O' bit.
+- Note: We need to enable ``LinkLocalAddressing=``, So that RA client and DHCPv6 client can talk to respective servers.
+RA ``IPv6AcceptRA=`` is requred to get the default route and It also indicates The 'M' and the 'O' bit.
 When M or O bit is on that implies the systemd-networkd should talk to DHCPv6 server to obtain the DHCPv6 address.
 See rfc4861 Section 4.2 M 1-bit "Managed address configuration" flag.
 When set, it indicates that addresses are available via Dynamic Host Configuration Protocol [DHCPv6].
 If the M flag is set, the O flag is redundant and can be ignored because DHCPv6 will return all available configuration information.
 O 1-bit "Other configuration" flag.
 When set, it indicates that other configuration information is available via DHCPv6.
 Examples of such information are DNS-related information or information on other servers within the network.

 - Configure DHCPv4 + DHCPv6

-   With ``nmctl set-dynamic`` we can configure DHCPv4 and DHCPv6 addresses.
+   With ``set-dynamic`` we can configure DHCPv4 and DHCPv6 addresses.

 .. code-block:: bash